 As Joseph Pilates said, “a few well-designed movements, properly performed in a balanced sequence, are worth hours of sloppy calisthenics or forced contortion.”

-The spine, for Joseph Pilates, was the key to physical fitness – and by extension, emotional and psychological wellbeing.
-“A man is as young as his spinal column,” he once famously said.
+The spine, for Joseph Pilates, was the key to physical fitness – and by extension, emotional and psychological well being.
+He once famously said: “A man is as young as his spinal column”.

-His method teaches various breathing techniques to enhance relaxation, lower blood pressure, and to activate specific muscles that help improve posture.
-This, he believed, was vital.
-“It is tragically deplorable to contemplate the millions who have never mastered the art of correct breathing.”
+His method teaches various breathing techniques to enhance relaxation, lower blood pressure, and activate specific muscles that help improve posture.
+This, he believed, was vital: “It is tragically deplorable to contemplate the millions who have never mastered the art of correct breathing.”

 The Legacy of Joseph Pilates

 Joseph Pilates died on 9th October in 1967 at the age of 84.
-Throughout his life, he has maintained a fit physique and kept himself in remarkable physical condition in his elder years.
-His wife Clara Pilates has continued to teach and run his studio for another 10 years and she passed away in 1977.
+Throughout his life, he maintained a fit physique and kept himself in remarkable physical condition in his elder years.
+His wife, Clara Pilates, continued to teach and run his studio for another 10 years until she passed away in 1977.

-But his legacy has continued to live on for many years thanks to the ‘Pilates Elders’; the first generation and original students of Joseph Pilates.
-They have used and mastered his techniques before forming their own studios to teach the Pilates Method.
-Clara has helped to pass on his methods to the Pilates Elders.
+His legacy has continued to live on for many years thanks to the ‘Pilates Elders’; the first generation and original students of Joseph Pilates.
+Clara helped to pass on his methods to the Pilates Elders, and they also used and mastered his techniques before forming their own studios to teach the Pilates Method.

-Nearly 50 years after Joseph Pilates’ death, there are Pilates classes all around the world, including our own Pilates holiday in Italy.
+Nearly 50 years after Joseph Pilates’ death there are Pilates classes all around the world, including our own Pilates holiday in Italy.
 We, here at Flavours Holidays, definitely agree on the heath benefits of Pilates having seen it in our own lives.